-But first, let’s understand this concept in the definition
+But first, let’s understand this concept of dropshipping and Amazon dropshipping.

 What is Amazon Dropshipping?

 If you are not interested in Amazon FBA because of high upfront costs or a large stock of inventory, then you are going to love drop-shipping.

 Amazon dropshipping allows the online retailer to sell the products to the customers of Amazon without keeping any inventory, bearing any cost of warehouses.
 The retailer can list the dropshipping products on Amazon, and when the order arrives, the supplier sends the product to the customer’s address.

 So, if you ever wonder how to sell on Amazon without inventory, Amazon dropshipping is your answer.

 However, there are some technicalities in this model.
 You should understand them in detail to make your Amazon dropshipping legal – and that leads to our next question!

 Yes, Amazon dropshipping legal.
 Amazon allows the dropshipping model, but it does not support it with open arms; there are some restrictions that you need to understand.
 Amazon does not allow the retailers to ship the product directly from another retailer (supplier) to the Amazon customer’s address.
 Amazon prefers that the retailer’s branding should be included in the packaging, invoice, and other information.

 But, it is not such a big issue, you only need to contact the supplier and express your demands about products so only your name and information will be included in the products, not the suppliers.
 To understand these regulations in more detail, let’s look at Amazon dropshipping policy.